RTEMS/rtems-docs/user/bsps/arm/raspberrypi.rst

 ..
 SPDX-License-Identifier: CC-BY-SA-4.0

 ..
-Copyright (C) 2019 TBD
+Copyright (C) 2020 G S Niteesh <gsnb.gn@gmail.com>

 raspberrypi
 ===========

 The 'raspberrypi' BSP supports the single core models (Zero,  Zero W, A+, B+), and the 'raspberrypi2' BSP supports the Raspberry Pi 2, Raspberry Pi 3 A+, and Raspberry Pi 3.
-The Raspberry Pi 4 is not supported currently.
+The Raspberry Pi 4 is supported by the AArch64 Raspberry Pi BSP.
 The default bootloader on the Raspberry Pi which is used to boot Raspbian or other OS can be also used to boot RTEMS.
 U-boot can also be used.

 Setup SD card
 -------------